mimination/MelonLoader/README.md

 4. COPY everything from the Production folder into your new Fix folder.

-5. DOWNLOAD the toolkit from: https://github.com/mimination/MelonLoader
+5. DOWNLOAD the toolkit from above.

 6. EXTRACT all contents from MelonLoader-master and place them inside C:\Users\mimi\Documents\RealmOfTheMadGod\Production\Fix\MelonLoader